proplot-dev/proplot/README.md

    * Created new `arange` utility.
 Like `np.arange`, but this is always **endpoint-inclusive**.
    * Created `Formatter` class for ticklabels that renders numbers into the style you'll want 90% of the time.
    * Created `Normalize` class for colored content that allows for the colormap data limits to have `cmin != cmax`.
 For example, you can create contours with levels `np.arange(-20,51,10)` and keep the midpoint of the colormap at `0`, with either ends fully saturated.

-## Numerical Utilities
-Need to document these better, decide if this duplicates anything.